matteoveglia/AstraFtrackTools/README.md

 _by [Astra Lumen Images Inc.](https://astralumen.co/)_

-A suite of command-line tools for Ftrack.
+An interactive command-line suite of tools for Ftrack, built with TypeScript and Ink.

 ## Features